This interview was originally posted in Pursuit Magazine.

 ADAM: When you are thinking about investigating someone, what is the first thing that you should do?

 ALBERTO: Speak with the client for a very long time.
 The client is the most important source of information.
-Recently, I spoke with a client for two hours.
+Recently, I had an interview with a client for two hours.
 My job was to be empathetic towards my client’s problem.
 His problem must be ours, but only in a small way, not too much.